eritbh/yuuko/docs/docs/index.md

 Name | Type | Description
 -----|------|------------
 `msg` | [Message Object](https://abal.moe/Eris/docs/Message) | The message that triggered the command.
-`args` | Array<String> | An array of arguments passed to the command, obtained by removing the command name and prefix from the message, then splitting on spaces.
+`args` | Array&lt;String&gt; | An array of arguments passed to the command, obtained by removing the command name and prefix from the message, then splitting on spaces.
 To get the raw text that was passed to the command, use `args.join(' ')`.
 `prefix` | String | The prefix used in the message.

 ## Properties